 UNDP’s health programming and policy support is underpinned by the right of everyone to the enjoyment of the highest attainable standard of physical and mental health.

-The right to health, including through universal health coverage, is unattainable when discrimination based on disease status, socioeconomic circumstances, or identity persists.
-UNDP is committed to reducing inequality and promoting inclusion, and is working with partners to tackle stigma and discrimination and remove punitive laws to enable universal access to health and social services.
-This inclusive approach to health interventions is consistent with UNDP’s broader SDG implementation support and joint framework to help countries assess the intersecting factors that result in people behind left behind: discrimination, geography, socio-economic status, governance, and vulnerability to shocks.
+The right to health, including through UHC, cannot be exercised when discrimination based on disease status, socioeconomic circumstances, or identity persists.
+UNDP is committed to reducing inequality and promoting inclusion and is working with partners to tackle stigma and discrimination and remove punitive laws to enable universal access to health and social services.
+This inclusive approach to health interventions is consistent with UNDP’s broader SDG implementation support and joint framework help countries assess the interlinked factors that result in people being left behind: discrimination; geography; socioeconomic status; poor governance; and vulnerability to shocks.

 As a co-sponsor of the Joint UN Programme on HIV/AIDS (UNAIDS) UNDP supports the implementation of the UNAIDS 2016–2021 Strategy to end the AIDS epidemic as a public health threat by 2030.
-The strategy’s focus on the critical linkages between HIV, health, human rights, inequality, poverty and conflict are of particular importance to UNDP.
-Within the UNAIDS division of labour, updated in 2018, UNDP is the convening agency for the ‘human rights, stigma and discrimination’ focus area, while it co-convenes on ‘HIV prevention among key populations’ with UNFPA and on ‘investment and efficiency’ with the World Bank.
-In the role of convenor and co-convenor, UNDP provides technical leadership and supports coordination and knowledge generation to advance strategic action in each respective area.
+The strategy’s focus on the critical links between HIV, health, human rights, inequality, poverty and conflict are of particular importance to UNDP.
+Within the UNAIDS division of labour, updated in 2018, UNDP is the convening agency for the “human rights, stigma and discrimination” focus area, while it co-convenes on “HIV prevention among key populations” with UNFPA, and on “investment and efficiency” with the World Bank.
+In the role of convener and co-convener, UNDP provides technical leadership and supports coordination and knowledge generation to advance strategic action in each respective area.

-The Global Fund to Fight AIDS, Tuberculosis and Malaria (Global Fund) is an innovative public-private partnership that has played a crucial role in the world's efforts to respond successfully to three of the world’s most damaging diseases.
+The Global Fund to fight AIDS, TB, and malaria (Global Fund) is an innovative public-private partnership that has played a crucial role in the world's efforts to respond successfully to these, three of the world’s most damaging diseases.
 Since its founding in 2002, the Global Fund has raised over US$38 billion to co-finance large-scale prevention, treatment and care programmes in over 150 countries.
-UNDP’s partnership with the Global Fund is a powerful contributor to health-related development goals, through the key role it plays in supporting countries facing challenging circumstances to strengthen their institutions, systems for health and enable access to essential health services.
+UNDP’s partnership with the Global Fund is a powerful contributor to health-related development goals, through the key role the partnership plays in supporting countries facing challenging circumstances to strengthen their institutions and systems for health and enable access to essential health services.